AlmaRadiance/Odin-Landing-Page/README.md

 # Pill Reminder-Odin Landing Page

-This project was completed as part of the Odin Project curriculum.
+This project was completed as part of "The Odin Project" Foundations Course curriculum.
 I created a complete web page based on the provided design images.
 The design consisted of two images: one showcasing the complete website, and the other detailing fonts and colors used.
 The project focuses on replicating the design as closely as possible, utilizing HTML and CSS skills.

 ## Table of Contents
 - [Project Title and Overview](#project-title-and-overview)